illinois-stat430/stat430sp25/README.md

 #### Labs

 There are 5 labs total.
+Labs will be worth 100 points unless otherwise noted.
 When completing the assignment, read it carefully, and follow the directions.
 These labs can be completed in groups of 2-3 students.
 Every group member will submit their own lab report.
 Make sure to list your collaborators in your lab report.

 For each lab assignment, you will submit two files - .Rmd and .html (or .pdf) - saving your files with your name and lab assignment number. **The lab naming convention is netid_lab#**.
 For a student with netid *abc123* that is submitting lab4 files, their files would be saved as *abc123_lab4.Rmd* and *abc123_lab4.html* (or *abc123_lab4.pdf*). **Failure to adopt this lab naming convention will result in point deductions and headaches.**  Make sure your lab is professional and reproducible containing only relevant derivations, code, results, and explanations. **Questions about the grading should be directed to the TA**.

+**Students must use GitHub to start, finish, and submit their labs.
+More details will be discussed in class.**

 Labs should be stored in a lab# directory in your GitHub repo that is a sub directory of a labs directory in your GitHub repo.
 For example, your fourth homework assignment should be saved in the directory